You gotta know when to hold ’em, and know when to fold ’em. Sadly, folding is something very few people do well.

 “But I had two aces!!”

 That’s what you say in your head when you get two near-perfect hole cards in a game of Texas Hold ‘Em.
-And you keep telling yourself that, and keep better, even even as the flop cards come up…not aces.
+And you keep telling yourself that, and keep betting, even even as the flop cards come up…not aces.
 And someone else problem has a flush.

 You’re winning, until you aren’t.
 You could have folded when it became obvious the risk was there but….you had two aces.
 So you doubled down.
 You were on tilt.

 I say this now because each time a new revelation comes out about President Trump, I diligently seek out what his supporters are saying about it.
 I often think they have a point.
 Even last night, over the classified information disclosure to the Russians, I thought they had a point.
 Did the President really give away sensitive information?
 Hard to say.
 Spook stories are notoriously hard to confirm.
 And plenty of folks in the intelligence community have it out for Mr. Trump.
 Maybe the story was wrong.

 But with each passing day, with each revelation, Trump supporters just sound on tilt to me.
 Hey, it happens.
 Too many stories, too much public confirmation, too little plausible explanation other than the obvious.